 Initial moratorium implementation

 The moratorium on short-term rental permits in Temecula Valley was initially implemented in response to growing concerns about the impact of these rentals on the community.
-The city council recognized the need for further study and evaluation before making any long-term decisions regarding the regulation of short-term rentals.
+The city council recognized the need for further study and evaluation before making any long-term decisions regarding regulating short-term rentals.
 The initial moratorium restricted the issuance of any new permits while allowing existing permits to remain in effect.

 Public hearings and discussions

-During the implementation of the moratorium, the city council held public hearings and engaged in discussions with stakeholders to gather input and better understand the concerns of the community.
-These hearings provided an opportunity for residents, rental property owners, and local businesses to voice their opinions and contribute to the decision-making process.
+During the moratorium’s implementation, the city council held public hearings and engaged in discussions with stakeholders to gather input and better understand the community’s concerns.
+These hearings allowed residents, rental property owners, and local businesses to voice their opinions and contribute to decision-making.

 Extension approval process

-Following the initial moratorium, the city council decided to extend the restrictions on short-term rental permits.
-This decision was made after careful consideration of the concerns raised by the community and the need for further evaluation.
-The extension approval process involved additional public hearings and discussions to ensure transparency and gather feedback from all stakeholders involved.
+Following the initial moratorium, the city council extended the restrictions on short-term rental permits.
+This decision was made after carefully considering the concerns raised by the community and the need for further evaluation.
+The extension approval process involved additional public hearings and discussions to ensure transparency and gather all stakeholders’ feedback.

 Reactions and opinions